gsmet/talks/content/2024-05-github-automation-quarkus-jcon-slovenia/5-quarkus-github-action.md

 ## Publish your action

-* Push the repository on GitHub
+* Push the repository to GitHub
-* Published automatically
+* Automagically published
 * That's all, folks!

 -